 The balance sheet shows the financial position of a business as of a specific point in time.
 To prepare a balance sheet, follow these steps:

 - Print the trial balance.
 The trial balance is a standard report in any accounting software package.
-If you are operating a manual system, then you can construct the trial balance by transferring the ending balance in every general ledger account to a spreadsheet.
+If you are operating a manual system, then construct the trial balance by transferring the ending balance in every general ledger account to a spreadsheet.

 - Eliminate all revenue and expense accounts.
 The trial balance is comprised of accounts for revenue, expenses, gains, losses, assets, liabilities, and equity.
 Eliminate from the trial balance all accounts except those for assets, liabilities, and equity.
 Incidentally, the eliminated accounts are used to construct the income statement.

 - Aggregate the remaining accounts.
-The line items in the balance sheet are usually far fewer than the line items in the trial balance, so you need to aggregate the trial balance line items into the ones used in the balance sheet.
-For example, there may be multiple cash accounts in the trial balance that should be aggregated into a single balance sheet line item.
+The line items in the balance sheet are usually far fewer than the line items in the trial balance, so aggregate the trial balance line items into the ones used in the balance sheet.
+For example, there may be multiple cash accounts in the trial balance that should be aggregated into a single "cash" balance sheet line item.
 The typical line items used in the balance sheet are:

 - Accounts receivable